redhat-openshift-ecosystem/certification-releases/4.9/alpha/pipeline-alpha.md

 ### <a id="what-you-need"></a>What you'll need before you start:
 1. An OpenShift Cluster *(recommended version 4.8 or above)*
 2. Kubeconfig file for a user with cluster admin privileges
-3. A Git repo that contains the contents of your Operator Bundle
+3. The contents of your Operator Bundle
 4. [Install](https://docs.openshift.com/container-platform/4.8/cli_reference/openshift_cli/getting-started-cli.html#installing-openshift-cli) `oc`, the OpenShift CLI tool (tested with version 4.7.13)
 5. [Install](https://tekton.dev/docs/cli/) `tkn`, the Tekton CLI tool (tested with version 0.19.1)
 6. [Install](https://git-scm.com/downloads) `git`, the Git CLI tool (tested with 2.32.0)

 ### <a id="prepare-bundle"></a>Prepare your Operator Bundle before you start

+#### Bundle structure
-The certificaiton pipeline expects you to have the source files for your Operator bundle.
+The certification pipeline expects you to have the source files for your Operator bundle.
 The Operator bundle consists of a specific directory structure.
-Details about the [expected structure is documented here](https://github.com/redhat-openshift-ecosystem/certified-operators-preprod).
+Details about the [expected structure are documented here](https://github.com/redhat-openshift-ecosystem/certified-operators-preprod).

+#### Fork the upstream repo
+Once you have the contents of your Operator bundle structured properly,
+* Log into GitHub and fork the upstream repo: https://github.com/redhat-openshift-ecosystem/certified-operators-preprod
+* git clone your fork of certified-operators-preprod
+* Add the contents of your Operator bundle to `operators` directory in your fork

 ## <a id="installation"></a>Installation